 So, it’s no surprise that Connecticut has plenty to offer in terms of pumpkin patches.

-The picking season is coming up quickly, that’s why we found the top 10 places for pumpkin picking in Connecticut and we’re super excited to share them with you!
+The picking season is coming up quickly, that’s why we found the top 10 pumpkin patches in Connecticut and we’re super excited to share them with you!

 Every year starting in mid-September until late October, Buttonwood Farm opens their pumpkin patch for pumpkin picking and they have hayrides, cow trains, a corn maze, and farm animals for family fun and amusement.